Best Two-Way Radios: No Cell Tower Needed

 For a high-quality budget-friendly option, check out the Cobra CXT195 Two-Way Walkie-Talkie.
 Priced affordably and built for durability, this two-pack of walkie-talkies gives access to weather alerts and is well-suited for outdoor use.

-Things to Consider Before Buying Two-Way Radios
+Features to Consider When Buying Two-Way Radios

 Most two-way radios come with at least a single pair.
 However, you can also find options with as many as a dozen radios in the same set.
 The more radios per package, the lower the cost per radio.